 As a person ages, the loss of their independence can weigh heavily on their minds.
-Many people feel that accepting any type of home care means the next step is being sent to an assisted living facility or nursing home.
-The fear of having to rely on others can cause them to refuse any type of home health care at all.
-The following suggestions may help you overcome the stress and challenges of helping a parent who is uncomfortable in accepting home care.
+Many people feel that accepting any type of in-home care service for seniors indicates the next step is being sent to an assisted living facility.
+The fear of having to rely on others can cause older adults to refuse home care, more so in cases of dementia patients.
+The following suggestions may help you overcome the stress and challenges of helping an elderly parent who is suffering from dementia, requires dementia home care services, or is uncomfortable in accepting home care assistance.

-Start the discussion early and have a plan in place while your parent is still able to fully take care of him/herself in their own home.
+Start the discussion early and have a plan in place while your elderly parent can still fully take care of him or herself in their own home.
 By talking about it early, both of you have the time to prepare for the moment when your parent may need a little extra assistance.

-Be patient with your parents.
+Be patient with your elderly parents while discussing opting for home care assistance.
 Accepting the fact that they need help can be overwhelming and may take a little while for them to get used to the idea.
 Be encouraging and supportive while they work through the mental process of realizing they need help.

-Be persistent and continue to broach the subject, but do so in a manner that is encouraging and comforting.
+Be persistent and continue to broach the subject, but do so in an encouraging and comforting manner.
 Forcing the issue will only cause more stress and disappointment.

-Offer your parents several different options.
-Home health care takes many different forms and can be tailored to meet their needs.
-Home care does not have to be restrictive.
-Instead, it can give your parents a new lease on life.
+Offer your elderly parents several different options.
+In-home care for seniors at Newport Home Care takes various forms and can be tailored to meet their needs.
+At Newport Home Care, we ensure that home care for the elderly does not have to be restrictive.
+Instead, in-home care facilities for seniors can give your parents a new lease on life.

 Give your parents a chance to meet the caregivers.
-Meeting the people who will be caring for them may change their mind about receiving home care.
+Meeting the people who will be caring for them may change their minds about receiving home care.

-Home care may be the solution to allowing your parent to remain in their home for many years.
-The key is convincing your parents to consider the benefits home care has to offer.
-Talk to them often and continue to support them by answering their questions and continuing providing options.
+Dementia home care may be the solution to allowing your elderly parent to remain in their home for many years.
+The key is convincing your parents to consider the benefits home care offers.
+Talk to them often and continue to support them by answering their questions and continuing to provide options.